 And it's still going.

-It's it's it's crazy.
+It's crazy.

-And uh last week I said, you know, the dollar has lost 40% of its purchasing power against gold.
+And last week I said, you know, the dollar has lost 40% of its purchasing power against gold.

 We'll make that 45%.

-So really unprecedented for the biggest.
+So really unprecedented for the people.

 Yeah, it's getting close to the 4,000 number that people are talking about.

-And of course, it's the uncertainty, the concern, you know, whether you're talking about tariffs or other economic policy and people concerned about uh uh any time you see a lot of bad news about the economy or people concerned about war, uh this is the people turn to gold in those types of times.
+And of course, it's the uncertainty, the concern, whether you're talking about tariffs or other economic policy, and people concerned about anytime you see a lot of bad news about the economy or people concerned about war.

 So yesterday you had futures drop and gold jumps as the government shutdown begins.

-And of course, along with bad news, I think about this AI bubble that I think is uh long overdue to pop.
+And of course, along with bad news, I think about this AI bubble that I think is long overdue to pop.

 What do you think?

-What happened with uh combust?
+What happened with DevOps?

 I think so too.